Close

 • Cash payments of specified amounts (Section 194N)

-These exemptions ensure that specific types of income and transactions are not subjected to the increased TDS rates under this section.
+These exemptions ensure that specific types of income and transactions are not subject to the increased TDS rates under this section.

 How To Calculate TDS Under Section 206AB?